 Creating a job description sets employment expectations and can help in performance management of your new hire.
 Tips, resources and a template are available at Why do job descriptions matter?

 If your new hire your an employee or a self-employed contractor?
 It is important to know the rules from the perspective of Canada Revenue Agency (CRA), the Workers’ Compensation Board and the Employment Standards Act.
 The status determines if you or the new hire is responsible for payroll deductions, WCB premiums and what parts of the employment are protected by employment standards.

 Open a payroll account with Canada Revenue Agency (CRA) for the source deductions you will deduct from your employee's paycheque.
 You will remit both the employer- and employee-portions of these deductions to CRA.
 Call 1-800-959-5525 or register online.

 To know how much income tax to deduct, have your employee complete a TD-1 form for both federal and Manitoba personal income taxes.
 You don’t need to send the forms to CRA; simply keep them on file.

-CRA has an on-line payroll deductions calculator can help you calculate the amounts for Employment Insurance (EI) premiums and Canada Pension Plan (CPP) contributions.
+CRA has an online payroll deductions calculator to help know the amounts for Employment Insurance (EI) premiums and Canada Pension Plan (CPP) contributions.

 - Workers’ Compensation